fastradiobeth/infrared_dark_python/README.md

 # infrared_dark_python
-basic python code for use with catalogues of Hi-GAL IRDCsources
+basic python code for use with catalogues of Hi-GAL IRDC sources